dakom/wasm-app-boilerplate/README.md

 WebGl uses awsm_web to manage gl state but it's kept to a very small proof of concept here.
 Of course, sky's the limit!

-Same idea applies to audio (though audio is handled on the typescript side here)
+Same idea applies to audio

 # Directory Structure